varvarra/CV/README.md

 - Had a great chance to experience a very different learning and cultural environment, and to travel a lot in the region with people from all over the world.
 - Led a group project related to Creative Marketing Strategies for Societal Problems

 #### University of Manchester (Sept.
-2007 – June 2008)
+2008 – June 2009)

-- 1st year of IT Management for Business course
+- IT Management for Business
-- Modules studied: Intro to Computer Science, Human Computer Interaction, Database Management
+- Intro to Computer Science, Human Computer Interaction, Database Management

 #### King's School Oxford, UK (Sep 2007 - Jun 2008)
-- Undertook a foundation diploma before entering a Bachelors degree
-- Overall result - 75%
-- Subjects: Mathematics, Data and Statistics, Physics, Geography
+- Mathematics, Data and Statistics, Physics, Geography, 75% average

 ## Experience